jposborn/jposborn/README.md

 🌱

 I recently took a career / study break and I’m now looking for a new challenge by seeking my first full time role in Python development.
-My current study is focused on the development of RESTful APIs using Django REST Framework. (see my Project Tracker API)
+My current study is focused on the development of RESTful APIs using Django REST Framework. (https://github.com/jposborn/Project-Tracking-API)

 📫